yamtl/viatra-cps-incr-benchmark/m2m.incr.cps2dep.yamtl/readme.md

 ## Running the benchmark sanity checks

 The benchmark sanity checks have been adapted as explained [here](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.cps2dep.yamtl#benchmark-sanity-checks).
-In addition, changes need to be recorded explicitly, which is achieved using the method `Cps2DepTestDriver_YAMTL::executeTransformation(String, () => Map<String,EObject>)`.
+In addition, changes need to be recorded explicitly, which is achieved using the method `experiments.yamtl.Cps2DepTestDriver_YAMTL::executeTransformation(String, () => Map<String,EObject>)` (under `src/test/java`).

 To run the tests:
 1. Install AJDT 2.2.4